 - The effectiveness of religious education.

 One overall grade is awarded reflecting the contribution of these strands to the flourishing of pupils and adults in a church school.
 In addition, a stand-alone grade is awarded in all schools for Collective Worship and in Voluntary Aided (VA) schools and former VA schools, for Religious Education (RE).
 This grade is based on teaching and learning alone.

 Under normal circumstances, 'Good' and previously 'Outstanding' schools are re-inspected every five years (in the fifth academic year following the end of the academic year in which they were last inspected).
 Schools requiring improvement and ineffective schools are inspected every three to five years.

 Since September 2013, the timing of S48 inspections has not been linked to that of the school's Ofsted inspection.
 If you require clarification of any issues related to SIAMS, please contact Rev'd Duncan Hutchison by email on firstname.lastname@example.org, or by telephone on 07960 977 847.

 The National Team have produced a Timeline for Schools (accessible under 'Related Attachments'), which contains information relevant to schools regarding the process of a SIAMS inspection, including a timeline of events.
 Schools are encouraged to use the SIAMS model self-evaluation form (accessible under 'Related Attachments') to evaluate themselves against the seven strands in the schedule.

 Training and support

-The Diocese offers a range of training and development courses for schools on the SIAMS schedule, as part of the Training and Support SLA offer for 2018-19.
+The Diocese offers a range of training and development courses for schools on the SIAMS schedule, as part of the Training and Support SLA offer.
 For further details, please contact the Diocesan Education Team by email on email@example.com, or by telephone on 01905 732 825.